 Digital Audio Workstation or DAW

 Your DAW is the software you use to do the recording, editing, and mixing.
 The good news for complete novices is that there are free DAWs out there.
-Generally, they’re not recommended for long-term professional use, but they give you the chance to try them out before choosing which to spend your money on.
+Generally, they’re not recommended for long-term professional use, but they give you a chance to try them out before choosing which to spend your money on.

 The audio interface unit sends the music into the computer when you’re recording and out of the computer when playing it back.
-You’ll need to make sure the interface you choose is compatible with your DAW and has enough processing power for what you’ll be recording.
-The simplest models will have 1 or 2 connecting ports while professional models can have 20 or more.
+You’ll need to ensure the interface you choose is compatible with your DAW and has enough processing power for what you’ll be recording.
+The simplest models will have 1 or 2 connecting ports, while professional models can have 20 or more.
 It’s best to connect the audio interface to your computer with either USB or Firewire connectors.
 USBs are the cheaper option, but the Firewire delivers a faster transfer.

-At the most basic level, there are two main types of headphones to choose from and each offer different benefits:
+At the most basic level, there are two main types of headphones to choose from, and each offer different benefits:

-- Closed back headphones deliver the best isolation but a lesser sound quality which makes them better for tracking.
+- Closed-back headphones deliver the best isolation but a lesser sound quality which makes them better for tracking.

-- Open back headphones deliver the best sound quality but with less isolation which makes them better for mixing.
+- Open-back headphones deliver the best sound quality but with less isolation which makes them better for mixing.

 However, there are a lot of headphones on the market, and not all are created equal when it comes to sound quality.
-To make your decision a little more straightforward you can use a comparison website like Choosist to narrow down your headphone options based on the most critical factors like budget, style, and suitability for music production.
+To make your decision a little more straightforward, you can use a comparison website like Choosist to narrow down your headphone options based on the most critical factors like budget, style, and suitability for music production.

 Microphone with Stand

-There are various types of microphone to choose from including:
+There are various types of microphones to choose from, including: